IBM-Cloud/ansible-collection-ibm/docs/ibm_cis.rst

 Parameters
 ----------

-  guid (False, str, None)
+  tags (False, list, None)
-    Unique identifier of resource instance
+    None

   resource_group_id (False, str, None)
     The resource group id

-  resource_status (False, str, None)
-    The status of the resource

-  service (False, str, None)
-    The name of the Cloud Internet Services offering

-  resource_name (False, str, None)
-    The name of the resource

-  resource_group_name (False, str, None)
-    The resource group name in which resource is provisioned

-  plan (True, str, None)
+  location (True, str, None)
-    (Required for new resource) The plan type of the service
+    (Required for new resource) The location where the instance available

   parameters (False, dict, None)
     Arbitrary parameters to pass.
 Must be a JSON object

-  tags (False, list, None)
-    None

-  resource_crn (False, str, None)
-    The crn of the resource

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

   name (True, str, None)
     (Required for new resource) A name for the resource instance

-  location (True, str, None)
+  plan (True, str, None)
-    (Required for new resource) The location where the instance available
+    (Required for new resource) The plan type of the service

-  status (False, str, None)
-    Status of resource instance

   id (False, str, None)